syuhas/terraform-devops/README.md

 The infrastructure supports optional access to the private EC2 instance through a bastion host if a valid key pair is provided.
 A self-signed SSL certificate is used to demonstrate HTTPS termination at the load balancer.

-In additional to deploying this locally, I also deployed this infrastructure with Jenkins as well.
-A brief overview of how I configured this is listed at the end of this exercised overview.
+In additional to deploying this locally, I deployed this infrastructure with Jenkins as well.
+A brief overview of how I configured this is listed at the end of this exercise overview.

 <br><br>
 ---